Trodelvy® (sacituzumab govitecan-hziy)

 Premedication

-Prior to each dose of SG, premedication for prevention of infusion reactions and prevention of chemotherapyinduced nausea and vomiting is recommended.
-Premedicate with antipyretics, histamine-1 and histamine-2 blockers prior to infusion, and corticosteroids may be used for patients who had prior infusion reactions.
-Premedicate with a two or three drug combination regimen (eg, dexamethasone with either a 5hydroxytryptamine 3 receptor antagonist or a neurokinin1 receptor antagonist, as well as other drugs as indicated).
+Prior to each dose of SG, premedication for prevention of infusion reactions is recommended.
+Premedicate with antipyretics, H1 and H2 blockers prior to infusion, and corticosteroids may be used for patients who had prior infusion reactions.

-Withhold or discontinue SG to manage adverse reactions as described in Table 1.
-Do not reescalate the SG dose after a dose reduction for adverse reactions has been made.
+Management of adverse reactions may require temporary interruption, dose reduction, or treatment discontinuation of SG as described in Tables 1 and 2.
+Do not re-escalate the SG dose after a dose reduction for adverse reactions has been made.

 Dose Modification